LEVEL 4

 Personal Therapy

-You are required to undertake 30 hours (a minimum of 15 hours per year of the course) of personal therapy with a qualified counsellor who must be a registered member of a counselling professional membership body.
+You are required to undertake 40 hours (a minimum of 20 hours per year of the course that should be at least fortnightly) of personal therapy with a qualified counsellor who must be a PSA registered member of a counselling professional membership body.
 You can find your own counsellor but can seek advice and guidance from your tutors if you are unsure who to choose.

 Placement

 You will undertake a supervised placement within an agency that has an established counselling service.
 You must gain a minimum of 100 placement hours to pass this part of the course.
-You are required to find your own placement, however, NCCS has links to different agencies across Northamptonshire (and a few outside of the County) and we will be able to provide information about these.
-You will also have regular placement workshops to receive support in finding a suitable placement.
-Services in Northamptonshire include, Northamptonshire Mind, Teamwork, Service Six and The Lowdown.
-If you wish to work for an agency that we don’t have current links with, we are more than happy to consider this but the agency must go through the NCCS approval process first.
+You are required to find your own placement, however NCCS has some links to different agencies across Northamptonshire (and a few outside of the County) and we will be able to provide information about these.
+You will also have regular placement workshops within the course to receive support in finding a suitable placement.
+Services in Northamptonshire include: Northamptonshire Mind, Teamwork, Service Six and The Lowdown.
+If you wish to work for an agency that we don't have current links with, we are more than happy to consider this but the agency must go through the NCCS approval process first.

-One weekend a month (Saturday and Sunday) x 20 whole weekends and two single sessions at a weekend – In-Person (Classroom) and Wednesday Evening - Online (Zoom)
+One weekend a month (Consecutive Saturday and Sunday) x 20 whole weekends and two x single session Saturday sessions – In-Person (Classroom) - this will be in Northamptonshire but location to be confirmed

 Wednesday evening - 6-8pm